SuperOfficeDocs/superoffice-docs/docs/identity-management/scim/identity-management-gw.md

 * Number of available Azure AD users
 * Number of users synchronized to SuperOffice
-* Name and username of each Azure AD user and the access-control related settings that will be applied to each of them given the current ruleset
+* Name and username of each Azure AD user and the access control-related settings that will be applied to each of them given the current ruleset

 ![SCIM UI preview tab][img3]